Martin Luther King Jr. Day of Service

 Each January, Americans of every age and background celebrate Dr. King through service projects that strengthen communities, empower individuals and break down barriers.

-Explore the national Martin Luther King Jr. Day of Service website to learn more about MLK Day and how you can participate.
+Explore the national Martin Luther King Jr. Day of Service website to learn more about MLK Day.

 ||50th Anniversary March on Frankfort